The Four-Month Filing Window

 A claim for compensation by attorneys or guardians ad litem who intend to be paid by the ward or protected person's estate is waived if not submitted to the fiduciary in writing within four months after either rendering the service, incurring the cost, initial appointment of the fiduciary or the effective date of this section, whichever is later.

-A.R.S. § 14-5110(A)A claim counts as submitted when it is delivered, mailed, or transmitted electronically to the fiduciary.
-If a substitute fiduciary is appointed later, that new appointment does not restart the four-month period.
-The deadline runs from the original triggering event.
+A.R.S. § 14-5110(A)A claim counts as submitted when it is delivered, mailed, or sent electronically to the fiduciary.
+If a substitute fiduciary is appointed later, that does not restart the four-month period.
+The deadline runs from the original event.

 What This Deadline Does Not Cover

-This statute specifically excludes attorneys working under contingency fee agreements.
-In those arrangements, the attorney collects a percentage of a recovery rather than billing hourly, so the four-month claim window does not apply.
+This statute does not apply to attorneys working under contingency fee agreements.
+In those cases, the attorney collects a share of a recovery rather than billing hourly.